-If you dream of a career on the stage or screen, or have ambitions of writing, directing or staging performances, a performing arts degree from the University of Salford has got you covered.
+If you dream of a career on the stage or screen, or have ambitions of writing, directing, producing theatre, tv or film and performance, a performing arts degree from the University of Salford has got you covered.

 You’ll be able to specialise in the areas that interest you, develop your work on your own or in teams, and at the end of it all, you’ll graduate with a portfolio of work and the confidence you’ll need to make an impact from day one of your new career.